UdoGerhards/Nodejs-annotations/README.md

 ### bootstrap.js parameter

 **scan**: A simple array with paths to scan for annotations,
 **externalContext**: A javascript object containing objects used as beans for injection.
-The object properties have to be function which return the dedicated obejct instance.
-This will enable the script to use them as normal context beans.
+The object properties have to be of type function which return the dedicated obejct instance.
+This will enable the library to use them as normal context beans.
 For e.g.:
 ```
  ...
  "externalContext": {
+     // Bean "Domain"
      "Domain": {
           _instance: function () {
                return domainName;
             }
           },
+      // Bean "Server"
       "Server": {
           _instance: function () {
                return server;
             }
           },
+      // Bean "ServerConfig"
       "ServerConfig": {
           _instance: function () {
                return serverConfiguration
             }
           },
+      // Bean "DomainConfig"
       'DomainConfig': {
           _instance: function() {
                return domainConfiguration;